-Having one massive landmass would have made for very different climatic cycles.
+Having one massive landmass made for very different climatic cycles.
 For instance, the interior of the continent may have been utterly dry, as it was locked behind massive mountain chains that blocked all moisture or rainfall, Murphy said.

 But the coal deposits found in the United States and Europe reveal that parts of the ancient supercontinent near the equator must have been a lush, tropical rainforest, similar to the Amazonian jungle, Murphy said.
 (Coal forms when dead plants and animals sink into swampy water, where pressure and water transform the material into peat, then coal.)